 (c) the vacancy can only be filled from MRS’ official waiting list;

-(d) MRS is under no responsibility to fill the vacancy if a suitable resident is not available;
+(d) MRS is under no responsibility to fill the vacancy if MRS considers, in its absolute discretion, that a suitable resident is not available;

 (e) MRS will fill rooms that are already vacant before newly departed rooms can be filled;

-(g) to reimburse MRS of any costs associated with the Residency ending;
+(h) to reimburse MRS for any other costs associated with the Residency ending.

 9. Return of room keys